UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 5. In the *new* blade, provide a **Name** for the new image.

-6. Select a **Resource Group** from the dropdown menu or create a new one.
+6. Select a **Resource group** from the dropdown menu or create a new one.

 7. Select **Automatically delete this virtual machine after creating the image**.